ai-cam/ai-cam.github.io/_calls/2025-03-04-ai-research-resource-second-call-for-pioneer-projects-public-benefit-focus.md

 ---
 layout: news-single
 permalink: /news/:title
-title: "AI Research Resource: Second Call for Pioneer Projects (Public Benefit Focus)"
+title: "AI Research Resource: Second Call for Pioneer Projects"
 excerpt: "Building on the success of our first cohort of 44 pioneer projects, Research Computing Services, the Cambridge Centre for Data Driven Discovery (C2D3) and ai@cam are launching a second call for researchers to access Dawn,